 - The designated CITC liaison will complete all initial paperwork for their participation in the program each year.
 The liaison is encouraged to keep copies of all paperwork for their documentation.
 They are also responsible for making sure all teachers are completing their roles within the CITC Program and meeting all program deadlines.

 - CITC high school teachers must take an active role in the CITC program.
 They will be asked to provide basic program information to students, collect student applications, complete a class registration roster form and submit final grades by the appropriate deadlines.
-All CITC high school teachers will be provided with a "Welcome Packet" that provides everything they need to complete their role in the program.
 High school teachers may need to be contacted over the summer to make sure their CITC course is ready for the upcoming academic year.

 - Clark State’s Office of Early College Programs will provide prompt communication and guidance to all high school partners regarding their participation in CITC throughout the academic year.
 If desired, the high school liaison or CITC teachers can request a representative of the college to meet with any and all people involved in the CITC program (administrators, counselors, teachers, students, parents, etc.)